 Fresh banana trunks are chopped, blended into pulp, mixed with natural compounds and dried into flexible leather-like sheets.
 Photo: JEFRI TARIGAN

-Some partners work from home while managing small food stalls.
+Some DipaCraft partners work from home while managing small food stalls.
 Others sew products while taking care of their families.
 DipaCraft provides raw materials, tools, thread, and prepared patterns, allowing workers to participate without having to invest their own capital.

 The production process itself remains largely manual and community-based.
 Banana trunks are collected from surrounding villages before being processed by DipaCraft’s workers and partners into vegan leather sheets or woven banana fibres.
 Much of the crafting, weaving, drying, and finishing is done by hand – creating flexible income opportunities for women and people with disabilities who can work from home or within the community workshop.

-Dipacraft participated in the ‘Living the Impact: LESTARI Demo Day’ held on 25 April 2026 in Bali, where 15 selected green Micro, Small and Medium-Sized Enterprises showcased their businesses to investors, corporations, NGOs, financial institutions, and policymakers.
+Dipacraft participated in the ‘Living the Impact: LESTARI Demo Day’ held on 25 April 2026 in Bali, where 15 selected green Micro, Small and Medium-Sized Enterprises showcased their businesses to investors, corporations, NGOs, financial institutions and policymakers.

 For KINETIK and the LESTARI consortium, these enterprises are examples of how inclusive green economies can actually work at the local level.